scrutinydebugger/scrutiny-demos/aurix_tc334_cmake/README.md

 ## Notes

-- The update rate and graph download speed are slow.
+- The update rate and graph download speed are slow over serial.
 There are delays coming from the Infineon DAS virtual COM port that cause a ~60ms latency between each device response.
 This does not happen on a real COM port or a FT232 driver.